brettinternet/mcp/mise/README.md

 # Mise MCP Server

-A server for AI agents to enable tooling to manage dependencies and development dependencies using [mise](https://github.com/jdx/mise).
+A Model Context Protocol (MCP) server for AI agents to enable tooling to manage dependencies and development dependencies using [mise](https://github.com/jdx/mise).

 > [!CAUTION]
 > This server allows agents to install additional dependencies and may represent a security risk.
 Exercise caution when using this MCP server to ensure this does not install and use executables inappropriately.